pulakk/blog/remote-camera/index.md

 `/dev/cdc-wm0` etc. being listed on the `Modem Device` field, and `NCM`, `QMI` etc. being listed on the `Protocol` field when you try to create the interface.
 If the device is not configured properly you will not see these options on the UI.
-This is a better feedback on whether your setup is working properly, rather than directly an interface to `/etc/config/network` as indicated in the the [Network configuration](https://openwrt.org/docs/guide-user/network/wan/wwan/ethernetoverusb_ncm#network_configuration) sections, where you have to confirm the connectivity only by checking kernel or system logs.
+This is a better feedback on whether your setup is working properly, rather than manually adding an interface to `/etc/config/network` as indicated in the the [Network configuration](https://openwrt.org/docs/guide-user/network/wan/wwan/ethernetoverusb_ncm#network_configuration) sections, where you have to depend entirely on kernel and system logs to know whether your device is connected properly.

 Which tutorial will work for you depends on what protocol your Modem supports (UMTS, NCM, RNDIS, CDC Ethernet) for connecting to your